Read more about InAlienable.

 September 24, 2019

-Today the Guardian ran a on the history of immigrant detention in the United States.
+Today the Guardian ran a feature article on the history of immigrant detention in the United States.
 The article includes a number of video clips, including a documentary in four parts that covers the principle political moments in the evolution of detention.

 The documentary portion begins with the Reagan administration, but then details the series of laws and practices promoted by the Clinton administration that gave us the institutional and legal framework of detention that we still have: mandatory detention, expedited removal, expanding basis for criminal removal and deportation, denying access to most public services to immigrants, authorized or unauthorized, and expanded use of private contractors for immigrant incarceration.
 Built upon this foundation, is Bush era expanded prosecution for irregular entry at the border (“Operation Streamline”), along with post-9-11 restructuring.
 Specifically, the dismantling of Immigration and Naturalization Service and creation of Immigration and Customs Enforcement, Customs and Border Protection, and United States Citizenship and Immigration Services.
 Add to that Obama’s expanded use of deportation and initiatives like Secure Communities, that utilized local law enforcement on a large scale to identify unauthorized immigrants, and we have most of the pieces utilized today.